Meet The Author

 Tell us about your own feline family

-The cat in my life is Billy an eleven-year-old Siamese.
+The cat in my life is Billy a fifteen-year-old Siamese.
 It wasn’t until I started working in a cat behaviour practice that I found out that Siamese cats were very well represented amongst cats displaying problem behaviour!
 However, Billy, although a bit neurotic, is gorgeous and brings me endless joy...